 Difference #4: Smart Home Integration – It’s possible that this difference alone could help you decide which thermostat is appropriate for you by default.
 The Nest E and ecobee3 lite differ in their smart home compatibility.
 If you’re not able to hook your device into an existing setup, it’s not very useful, is it?

-Ecobee features support for Amazon Alexa, Apple HomeKit, Samsung SmartThings Wink, and IFTTT.
+Ecobee features support for Amazon Alexa, Apple HomeKit, Google Assistant, Samsung SmartThings, Wink, and IFTTT.

 Nest works only with Amazon Alexa, Google Home, Wink, and IFTTT.
 SmartThings integration is also possible via a custom setup from the SmartThings Developer Community, but this violates Nest’s terms of service.

-As you can probably tell, you’re going to have to choose between Apple and Google if your home is run off of either system.
-That may very well make this difficult decision a little bit easier for you.
+With ecobee support for both Apple HomeKit and Google Home, you no longer need to choose between Apple and Google.
+That may very well make this difficult decision of picking the right thermostat a little bit easier for you.

 Difference #5: Size – Size may not be an important distinction, but it could make a difference depending on the space you have available.